browserengineering/book/book/html.md

     web page is that someone forgot a close tag.
 Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling nodes instead of one paragraph inside another.
--   The attribute parser in this post doesn\'t correctly handle attribute values that contain spaces, which is valid when the attribute is quoted.
+-   The attribute parser doesn\'t correctly handle attribute values that contain spaces, which is valid when the attribute is quoted.
     Fix this case in the attribute parser.
 You will likely need to loop over the attribute character-by-character.

 [^1]: To be clear: there is additional structure, we\'re just ignoring
     it for now.